 THE HISTORY OF THE DAIRY COUNCIL

-On the 24th of February 1920, a group of gentlemen met at 13 King’s Bench Walk in Temple, London, for what was the first official meeting of the National Milk Publicity Council.
-The organisation they established still exists today as The Dairy Council, and continues the work they began 90 years ago.
+On 24th February 1920, a group of gentlemen met at 13 King’s Bench Walk in Temple, London, for what was the first official meeting of the National Milk Publicity Council.
+The organisation they established still exists today as The Dairy Council, and continues the work they began all those decades ago.

-It has been an eventful 90 years of education programmes, industry events, health and nutrition research, and public health campaigns.
+We have led many education programmes, industry events, health and nutrition research, and public health campaigns over the years.

 Some of the most iconic images in the history of advertising were generated during this time.
 The ‘Drinka Pinta Milka Day’ slogan of the 1950s entered the national consciousness and earned a place in the dictionary.
 By the 1980s, this had become ‘Gotta Lotta Bottle’ and in 2000 we were urged to drink ‘The White Stuff’.